 • HOME

 Created by Prince William in 2020, The Earthshot Prize is an initiative founded upon discovering and championing revolutionary environmental solutions.
-The inaugural 2021 awards were held in London, while last year’s ceremony took place in Boston.
-And now, the 2023 edition of the Earthshot Prize heads to Singapore.
-We’ve got all the details…
+The inaugural 2021 awards were held in London, while 2022’s ceremony took place in Boston, the 2023 edition was held in Singapore, and this year’s ceremony will head to Cape Town.
+Here’s everything you need to know.

 As the impacts of climate change grow increasingly worrying, environmental action becomes ever more urgent.
 At such a critical time, however, there is a wealth of possibility and innovation, allowing us to make groundbreaking changes to our lives and to the planet.

 Within The Royal Foundation of the Prince and Princess of Wales, The Earthshot Prize aims to uncover those at the forefront of such innovation and support them as they work on vital environmental solutions.
-The awards ceremony, held in Singapore this year, showcases the finalists and winners within five different categories, focusing on issues ranging from reducing waste to restoring the natural world.
+The awards ceremony, held in Singapore in 2023 and Cape Town in 2024, showcases the finalists and winners within five different categories, focusing on issues ranging from reducing waste to restoring the natural world.

 What Is The Earthshot Prize?